 Electrical Contractors’ Association of the City of Chicago/ECA

-An important partnership between INTM and the Electrical Construction industry was established over 10 years ago to provide IBEW 134 journeyman electricians the opportunity to continue their education and obtain the Bachelor of Industrial Technology and Management (BINTM) at Illinois Institute of Technology.
+A longstanding partnership between INTM and the Electrical Construction industry helps IBEW 134 Journeyman Electricians continue their education and obtain the Bachelor of Industrial Technology and Management (BINTM) at Illinois Institute of Technology.

 Students study a broad range of topics to acquaint them with applied technologies and enhance their decision-making and leadership skills.
 IBEW 134 students are encouraged to pursue INTM’s specialization in Industrial Facilities, which focuses on construction technology, project management, construction estimating, facilities management, sustainable operations, and contract administration.
 View BINTM Program description.

 IBEW/NECA Tuition Reimbursement Program (INTRP)

 To further encourage IBEW 134 members to pursue management positions within the industry, the IBEW/NECA Tuition Reimbursement Program (INTRP) was established to provide financial assistance towards completion of the BINTM degree.
 INTRP covers 50% of tuition cost (part-time UG rate) for a maximum of three courses (4.5 credits) per calendar year.
 An application is required to confirm eligibility and a request for reimbursement must be submitted at the start of each semester.
 Eligible students must obtain a “C” or better in all supported courses.
 For more details, contact Pamela Houser, INTM Program Manager, 312.567.3650.

 Illinois Tech Student Chapter of the National Electrical Contractors Association (NECA)

 Student members may come from various disciplines including Industrial Technology and Management, Architectural Engineering, Civil Engineering, Construction Management, and Electrical Engineering.
-The NECA Student Chapter at IIT aims to help students acquire a good understanding of how ECA and its affiliates operate in Chicago, provide networking opportunities, offer presentations on issues pertinent to the industry, and inform students about ECA scholarships, internships, and national competitions.
-The chapter was established in spring 2009 and actively seeks to build membership through semester meetings.
-Dr. Dan Tomal, INTM Adjuct Professor, serves as faculty adviser to the IIT NECA Student Chapter; contact him at email@example.com to inquire about student chapter activities.
+The NECA Student Chapter at IIT helps students understand how ECA and its affiliates operate in Chicago, network with industry professionals, and participate in presentations on issues pertinent to the industry, and learn about ECA internships and national competitions.
+Dr. Dan Tomal, INTM Adjunct Professor, serves as faculty adviser to the IIT NECA Student Chapter; contact him at firstname.lastname@example.org to inquire about student chapter activities.